KSolves-ML/MaskNoMask_Flask/README.md

 # MaskNoMask_Flask

-To run this project please install
+To run this project please install requirements.txt file that is placed inside src folder , after complete installation move into SRC folder and then fire below command to run the api

+python3 predict.py

+Goto http://127.0.0.1:5000/ to check further